 How do you calculate employee turnover?

 For employers, employee turnover is often costly.
-The first step to improving the turnover rate is to identify exactly how often employees are leaving the company and to identify if the company has high turnover in the job market.
+The first step to improving the employee turnover rate is to identify exactly how often employees are leaving the company and to identify if the company has high turnover in the job market.
 This can be calculated using the following equation:

 - Take the total number of employees who left your company within a predetermined timeframe (i.e. all employees who left The ABC Company in 2020 to calculate your annual turnover rate)

-- Divide this sum by the average number of employees in that predetermined timeframe
+- Divide this sum by the average number of employees in that predetermined period of time

 - Multiply this sum by 100 to calculate your turnover rate percentage